Fenchurch Street railway station: Nationalisation and beyond

 Fenchurch Street station suffered a negative reputation under public ownership.
 By the end of the 1980s, the former LTSR line was carrying over 50,000 passengers a day on a 50-year old infrastructure.
-The persistent overcrowding and uncleanliness on trains led to it being dubbed "the misery line".
-In 1989 Sir Robert Reid called the service from Fenchurch Street "wholly unacceptable", while Teresa Gorman, Member of Parliament for Billericay, subsequently called it "one of the disgraces of our public railway service for many years".
+The persistent overcrowding and uncleanliness on trains led to it being dubbed the "Misery Line".
+In 1989, Sir Robert Reid, chairman of the British Rail board, called the service from Fenchurch Street "wholly unacceptable", while Teresa Gorman, MP for Billericay, subsequently called it "one of the disgraces of our public railway service for many years."

 Between 1982 and 1992, the station was operated by Network SouthEast, one of British Rail's three passenger business sectors, before being handed over to a business unit in preparation for privatisation.

 In July 1994, shortly before rail privatisation, the station closed for seven weeks for an £83 million project to replace signals, track and electrification works.
 It was the first significant closure of a London terminal station, albeit planned and temporary.